goabstract/Marketing-for-Engineers/README.md

 ## :cat: Marketing for Product Hunt Launch
 Product Hunt (PH) is a place to discover, share, and geek out about new products in tech.
 Submiting your product there is a good way to appear in front of journalists, tech people and fellow makers.
 After submission, the product will participate in the daily race.
 The race starts PST 00:00 and finishes PST 23:59.
 You have to get as many upvotes and comments as you can by the end of the day! :trophy: The most successful products appear on the Homepage and can get many honest feedback, downloads, users and PR buzz.

-[Basic rules on Posting](https://help.producthunt.com/posting): how to post or comment, how to ask for support, how to get to the homepage.
+Start with [basic rules on Posting](https://help.producthunt.com/posting): how to post or comment, how to ask for support, how to get to the homepage.
+Then read [Five things everyone should know about Product Hunt](https://medium.com/product-hunt/five-things-everyone-should-know-about-product-hunt-fac74f44c32b).

 :scream: Successful PH launch takes a lot of preparation, promotion during the launch (24h) and follow-up work.
 These guides will help you: